All planning checklists

 Choose preferred dates, considering peak season

-Summer weekends, especially around Durdle Door or Lulworth Cove, are extremely popular; consider late spring or early autumn for more availability.
+Summer weekends around Durdle Door and Lulworth Cove sell out fast - late spring or early autumn gives you more choice.

 Complex·High impact